Learning Interpretable, High-Performing Policies for Autonomous Driving: Acknowledgments

 \subsection{Differentiable Argument Max Function for Differentiable Crispification}

 In this section, we provide a description of the differentiable argument max function which is utilized in both decision node crispification and decision outcome crispification.

-Similar to \cite{Hafner2021MasteringAW}, we present a function call (in Algorithm \ref{alg:argmax}) that can be utilized to maintain gradients over a non-differentiable one-hot operation.
-The function takes in a set of logits, $\vec{q}$, and applies a softmax operation, denoted by $f$, to output $\vec{h}_{soft}$, as shown in Line 1.
-In Line 2, the logits are transformed using a softmax followed by a one-hot procedure, $g$, causing the removal of gradient information, producing $\vec{h}_{hard}$.
-In line 3, we combine $\vec{h}_{soft}$, $\vec{h}_{hard}$, and \textsc{stop\_grad}($\vec{h}_{soft}$) to output $\vec{h}$.
+Similar to \citep{Hafner2021MasteringAW}, we present a function call (in Algorithm \ref{alg:argmax}) that can be utilized to maintain gradients over a non-differentiable argument max operation.
+The function takes in a set of logits, $\vec{q}$, and applies a softmax operation, denoted by $f(\cdot)$, to output $\vec{h}_{soft}$, as shown in Line 1.
+In Line 2, the logits are transformed using an argument max followed by a one-hot procedure, causing the removal of gradient information, producing $\vec{h}_{hard}$.
+In Line 3, we combine $\vec{h}_{soft}$, $\vec{h}_{hard}$, and \textsc{stop\_grad}($\vec{h}_{soft}$) to output $\vec{h}$, \textcolor{black}{where \textsc{stop\_grad}($\cdot$) keeps the values and detaches the gradient data of $\vec{h}_{soft}$}.
 The outputted value of $\vec{h}$ is equal to that of $\vec{h}_{hard}$.
-However, the gradient maintained within $\vec{h}$ is that associated with $\vec{h}_{soft}$.
+However, the gradient maintained within $\vec{h}$ is associated with $\vec{h}_{soft}$.
 Automatic differentiation frameworks can then utilize the outputted term to perform backpropagation.
+Here, the operations in Line 2 and Line 3 compose function $g(\cdot)$ in Equation \ref{eq:crispification} and \ref{eq:decision_outcome_crispfication}.